 Last week we found a 30mile ride through Rendlesham forest hard going.
-AS we want to have fun on our Christmas ride we need to start training.
-This ride to the river Deben at Waldringfield off-road is the first of December Mince Pie Buster runs.
+As we want to have fun on our Christmas ride, we need to start training.
+This ride to the river Deben at Waldringfield off-road is the first of the December Mince Pie Buster runs.
 Of course you can do this route at any time of year!
 Immy and I did this route and had a swim in September, check out the video!
 This route is good for Gravel, Hybrid and Mountain bikes.

 Ipswich to Waldringfield Ride Report

 This training ride was WET although it wasn’t raining.
 It had hailed and rained in the morning, snowed the previous day, so the usually free-draining soils were waterlogged.
 This resulted in some spectacular puddles.
 Some could be ridden around, others we just had to plough through.
 We did the reverse of the published route and I am glad we did as by the time I had completed the off-road section I had serious grit in my disk brakes; to have cycled another 10 miles with all that grinding would have been unbearable!

 The ride down to the Red Lion at Martlesham then up to Old Marltesham church was uneventful.
 Once onto the quiet lane that leads to Waldringfield the water had built up.